sapthashree15/testshipping/test.md

 <img src="images/IDSNlogo.png" width="300">

-::page{title="Final Hands-on lab: Shipping Calculator Application"}
+# Final Hands-on lab: Shipping Calculator Application

 ## Estimated Time: 60 minutes

 ## Objectives:

 In this lab, you will build a Simple Shipping Calculator Application that consists of an Admin Login page for authentication.
-Once authenticated, admin can access the Shipping Calculator dashboard to manage freight rates.
-The application will allow admin to add new freight rates by inputting package sizes and corresponding shipping rates.
+Once authenticated, the admin can access the Shipping Calculator dashboard to manage freight rates.
+The application will allow the admin to add new freight rates by inputting package sizes and corresponding shipping rates.
 The entered freight rates will be displayed in a table format for easy reference.

 ## Exercise 1: Setup a React Project